Baking Chicken in a Toaster Oven

 Section Image

 After resting, your chicken is ready to serve.
 Whether you’re serving it as a main dish or adding it to a salad, sandwich, or pasta, you’ll love the flavor and convenience of chicken baked in a toaster oven.
+For a complete dinner idea, try our toaster oven honey mustard chicken thighs with crispy potatoes.

 Conclusion